Acupuncture and Traditional Chinese Medicine have a long history of treating depression and insomnia.

 Generally, the first line of defense for depression are antidepressant medications called: selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAS), and monoamine oxidase inhibitor (MOIs).
 However, these medications can come with a number of undesirable side effects such as weight gain, sedation, dry mouth, nausea, blurred vision, constipation, and tachycardia.

 Studies Reaffirm Acupuncture Therapy for Insomnia and Depression

-In a meta-analysis done in 2017 over 18 studies.
-11 articles were randomized-controlled clinical trials (RCTs) compared with Western medicine, 5 were RCTs of acupuncture combined with medication compared with sole medication; 2 were studies of acupuncture compared with sham or placebo acupuncture control.
-There were 1678 participants (908 women, 641 men, and 120 unknown gender, age 18-75yrs old).
-The results of the meta-analysis were promising, and showed that acupuncture could be a successful alternative therapy to medication for treating depression-related insomnia.
+A meta-analysis published in 2017 (1) looked at more than18 studies.
+Eleven of the studies were randomized-controlled clinical trials (RCTs) compared with Western medicine; five were RCTs of acupuncture combined with medication compared with medication alone; and two were studies of acupuncture compared with sham or placebo acupuncture control.
+The authors of the meta-analysis conclude that acupuncture is a promising alternative to medication for treating depression-related insomnia.

 Unlike Western medication, acupuncture and Traditional Chinese Medicine are relatively low risk.
-By looking at the whole-body acupuncture cannot only address insomnia and depression, but also a wide variety of other symptoms.
+By looking at the whole body, acupuncture not only addresses insomnia and depression, but also a wide variety of other symptoms.

 Why lose any more sleep?
-Find your nearest licensed acupuncturist, and make your acupuncture treatment for insomnia and depression today!
+Make your acupuncture treatment for insomnia and depression today!